Deepak-GP/album_viewer/README.md

 ### Infinite Scrolling
 - **Horizontal Scrolling**: Each album's photos are duplicated 3 times for infinite horizontal scrolling
+- **Vertical Scrolling**: Albums are displayed in a vertical list with infinite scrolling capability
 - **Independent Controllers**: Each album has its own horizontal scroll controller for independent scrolling

 ### Data Caching